Loyola School, Jamshedpur: Fests, events, and news

 The school also plays host to entertainment events.
 Rhapsody is the annual extravaganza organised by the JYOTI unit of Loyola School.
 Tamanna, a showpiece event, was held in the XLRI Auditorium for three consecutive years, as a platform for singers, dancers, and performers in the school.
 In 2011 it was organised in the Assembly Ground (within the school premises itself), and included an audience of underprivileged, as well as handicapped children, from the local charitable organisations.

 The school has undergone major upgrades such as a new computer lab for the junior school, and an upgraded chemistry lab.
 The former Jesuit hostel has been turned into a staff room for the teachers.
 A new library named Knowledge Centre has been constructed.
 Examination Centres has been constructed in on the 3rd and 4th floors of the Knowledge Centre.
 The handball court, basketball court and CNR Ground has been renovated.
 The Senior School Computer Lab and the Physics Lab have been updated.

 The Loyolean

 "The Loyolean", first published in 1992, is the official magazine of Loyola School, Jamshedpur.
-It started due to the interest shown by the students of XII Commerce 1993 batch who were supported by the then principal Father Eric Cassel and Mrs Leela Ghose, and is the successor to an earlier newspaper called "Jai Loyola" which was discontinued in the 1980s.
+It started due to the interest shown by the students of XII Commerce 1993 batch who were supported by the then principal Father Eric Cassel and Mrs Leela Ghose, and is the successor to an earlier newspaper called "Jai Loyola" which was discontinued in the 1980s and is considered to be the oldest school newspaper in Eastern India.

-An original hand-drawn logo of The Loyolean still stand in the Loyola Press Club room.
+An original hand-drawn logo of The Loyolean still remains in the Loyola Press Club room.
 It is believed to have been drawn by Father Cassel himself.